mewisme/spray/CUSTOM_FRAMES.md

 ## Running the Program

 **If using PNG frames (folder `assets/frames/`):**
-1. Arisu will automatically detect and count frames
+1. Spray will automatically detect and count frames
-2. Load config from `arisu.config.json`
+2. Load config from `spray.config.json`
 3. Apply FPS from config

 Console will display log: